panicinc/burnside/README.md

 Bug Reporting
 -------------

 Please file bugs as https://hive.panic.com in the Burnside project.
-You have to register first.
+You have to register first, via the Register link in the upper-right hand corner.